omeka/omeka-s-enduser/docs/modules/csvimport.md

 - **Resource identifier column**: Select from a dropdown of the columns in your CSV.
 This is the data from your spreadsheet which maps to existing data in your Omeka S installation.
 - **Resource identifier property**: Select from a dropdown of all properties in your Omeka S installation.
 This should be the property in which you already have data, that you used to create the column data above.
-	- Example: if the data in the Resource identifier column is "Title" with the first row of data having a title "A Study in Scarlet," and you set Resource identifier property to "Dublin Core: Title," then the actions will operate on a resource already in your Omeka S installation whose dc:title property is "A Study in Scarlet".
+	- Example: if the data in the Resource identifier column is "Title" with the first row of data having a title "A Study in Scarlet," and you set Resource identifier property to "Dublin Core: Title," then the actions will operate on a resource already in your Omeka S installation whose `dc:title` property is "A Study in Scarlet".
 	- This will only work with exact matches.
 	- If you have more than one resource with matching data, it will only take action on the oldest resource.
 - **Action on unidentified resources**: This option determines what to do when no matching resource exists in the Omeka S installation, but the selected action only applies to an existing resource ("Append", "Revise", "Update", or "Replace").
 This option is not used when the main action is "Create" or "Delete" Your options are two radio buttons:
 	- Skip the row
-	- Create a new resource
+	- Create a new resource.

 In addition to the above, the Advanced Settings tab has an option to set the number of rows to process by batch.
-By default this is set to 20.
+By default, this is set to 20.
 However, if you are running into errors with an import you may want to set it to 5 or even 1 in order to troubleshoot and determine the source of the error.

 ### Complete import
 Once you have completed mappings, column options, and any settings, click the Import button in the upper right corner of the browser window.
 This should start the import and redirect you to the Past Imports tab.
 You should see a confirmation message saying "Importing in Job ID [number]".